What is restorative yoga? How does restorative yoga work?

 Supported Bridge Pose

-Over time, restorative postures can provide a deep and gentle way for the body to open and release.
-These longer holds with support encourage blood and lymph to move into the deeper tissues and they also encourage other physiological changes to occur like changes in blood pressure and breath rate.
+Over time, restorative postures can offer a deep, gentle way for the body to open and release.
+These longer holds with support encourage blood and lymph to move into the deeper tissues and also encourage other physiological changes, such as changes in blood pressure and breathing rate.

-During restorative practice we usually encourage intentional and conscious relaxation.
+During restorative practice, we usually encourage intentional and conscious relaxation.
 It’s especially important that you feel comfortable and supported.
-As you enter each posture you can check in to see whether there is tension in the jaw, the abdomen, or the back, and whether you need more cushions or blankets to feel supported.
+As you enter each posture, check in to see whether there is tension in the jaw, abdomen, or back, and whether you need more cushions or blankets to feel supported.
 It is different than sleep, but make sure you’re comfortable.

 More To Explore